mohak2003/WIDS-23-24/Week 2/readme.md

 #### Imp.
 For next week content, I suggest you apply financial aid for the following courses beforehand as they may help:

-"Introduction to Deep Learning" under Neural Networks and Deep Learning Specialisation in coursera by Andrew NG.\n "Convolutional Neural Networks" under Neural Networks and Deep Learning Specialisation in coursera by Andrew NG.\n "Sequence Models" under Neural Networks and Deep Learning Specialisation in coursera by Andrew NG.
+"Introduction to Deep Learning" under Neural Networks and Deep Learning Specialisation in coursera by Andrew NG.

+"Convolutional Neural Networks" under Neural Networks and Deep Learning Specialisation in coursera by Andrew NG.

+"Sequence Models" under Neural Networks and Deep Learning Specialisation in coursera by Andrew NG.